-- Creating teams of health and social care staff who can provide for all of the patient's needs. - Identifying people who need special support in the community with complex conditions such as diabetes, heart or lung problems.
-By intervening early we will be able to keep people well for longer and stop their illness getting out of control. - Ensuring our teams have specialist skills so that even complex care can be provided at home. - Ensuring all of our services can be easily accessed through a single phone number and ensuring that we can respond to urgent needs 24/7. - Sharing records of care between different health professionals and working collaboratively with other local NHS providers.
+- Creating multi-disciplinary teams of health and social care staff, which can provide for all of the patient's needs. - Identifying people who need special support in the community with complex conditions, such as diabetes or heart or lung problems.
+By intervening early we will be able to keep people well for longer and stop their illness getting out of control. - Ensuring our teams have specialist skills so that even complex care can be provided at home. - Ensuring all of our services can be easily accessed through a single phone number and ensuring that we can respond to urgent needs quickly, within one to two hours - Sharing records of care between different health professionals and working collaboratively with other local NHS providers.